From Intriguing Anomalies: An Introduction to Scientific Detective Work. Notes, bibliography, and images can be found in the original.

 Micromin is a form of Transdermal Micronutrition (TDM) that is a treatment of certain effects of iron-deficiency anemia.
 Micromin has other potential applications as well, including in the area of environmental medicine where its ion-substitution effect can help ward off many kinds of toxic substances.

-Like Biophotonic Therapy, Micromin exploits a capability that human beings have inherited from distant ancestors.
+Micromin exploits a capability that human beings have inherited from distant ancestors.
 Its action suggests that in certain circumstances human beings can exhibit behavior reminiscent of medusa and polyp stages; and that the transition between the two can convey certain unusual benefits, especially in the area of gynecology and obstetrics.
 Micromin’s abilities to bypass the liver and to provide a steady supply of micronutrients differentiate it from gastrointestinal feeding and may explain some of its effects.
 There are some indications that Micromin’s mechanism of action overlaps with—and thus may elucidate—the mechanism of action of Traditional Chinese Medicine moxa therapy (moxibustion).
 In turn, this may mean that Micromin will prove effective in the various and at times remarkable indications for which moxa has traditionally been employed.
-Continue reading »

 Advances in antioxidant therapy have led to significant benefits in many areas of human health.
 Vitamins C and E, phytochemicals like lycopene in tomatoes, and oral zinc have found relatively widespread use as prophylactics and treatments of bronchial asthma, cancer, and other disorders.